graphql/graphql-over-http/spec/Appendix A -- Persisted Documents.md

 operation_ (e.g.
 `https://example.com/graphql/sha256:71f7dc5758652baac68e4a10c50be732b741c892ade2883a99358f52b555286b`).

+GET requests MUST NOT be used for executing mutation operations.
+If a mutation operation is indicated by the value of {operationName} and the GraphQL Document identified by {documentId}, the server MUST respond with error status code `405` (Method Not Allowed) and halt execution.
+This restriction is necessary to conform with the long-established semantics of safe methods within HTTP.

 #### Canonical Parameters

 Parameters SHOULD be provided in the order given in the list above, any optional